 This comment, too, is supported by social scientific research on the effects of violence on communities.
 Sociologist Patrick Sharkey’s recently published book, Uneasy Peace, discusses the pernicious indirect effects of community violence on the daily lives of residents, and particularly the measurable negative effect on the educational achievement of schoolchildren who are neither perpetrators nor immediate victims of that violence.

 Whether we address this out of self-interest (as Aprill suggests) or humanitarian concern is of less importance than that we address it.

-Thank you, Dr. Aprill, for facilitating a hard but productive and non-racialized discussion of violence.
+Thank you, William Aprill, for facilitating a hard but productive and non-racialized discussion of violence.